nis65/ansible-debian-router/README.md

 * practise ansible and learn nftables.

 The implemented roles are very specific to my personal use case.
-I wanted to keep the roles as simple as possible, i.e. implement only parameters/configurations that I need.
+I wanted to keep the roles as simple as possible, i.e. propagate application configuration options to ansible variables only when I need them.
 Fully generic roles are nice, but overcomplicate the code and make test coverage very hard.

 Every role uses only its own parameters.
 This creates some redundancy in the variables, i.e. a DHCP range you assign using a `dnsmasq`